andrew-irods/How-To/Eclipse-attach-to-irodsServer.md

 If you do not have one, create an iRODS identity to use from your linux user account.
 (Mine is "andrew", used in the examples below).
 See the iRODS documentation for how to create a user (with **iadmin**), and initialize the environment (with **iinit**).

-Assuming you have successfully installed eclipse, successfully built the sources for **irodsServer** and installed the resulting **icommands** on your system, we are now ready to begin creating an Eclipse debug session which will attach to a running **irodsServer** process.
+Assuming that eclipse has been successfully installed, and that the sources for **irods** and **icommands** have been successfully built and installed, we are now ready to begin creating an Eclipse debug session which will attach to a running **irodsServer** process.

+As the user **akelly** (use your own developer id and paths please):
 ~~~
 akelly@akellydt1:~$ cd ~akelly/src/renci
 akelly@akellydt1:~$ ls -l